ballerina-platform/module-ballerinax-java.jdbc/examples/facebook/posts/README.md

 * *Updating Facebook Configurations in the `Config.toml`*

-  * Creating an App in Facebook
+  * Creating an app on Facebook.
     * Log into Facebook and navigate to https://developers.facebook.com/apps.
-    *  Click `Add a New App` and define your app’s name.
+    * Click `Add a New App` and define the name of your app.
-    *  Go to the crated app, click `Setting` and find app ID and app secret in the `Basic`
+    * Go to the created app, click `Settings` and find the app ID and app secret in the `Basic` section.

   * Obtaining a Page Access Token in Facebook
-    * Create a page in the Facebook.
+    * Create a page on Facebook.
     * Open the [Facebook Explorer](https://developers.facebook.com/tools/explorer) to get a page access token with permission for creating a post by using the created page.
-For more information about permissions, click [here](https://developers.facebook.com/docs/pages/access-tokens/).
+For more information about permissions, click [Access Tokens](https://developers.facebook.com/docs/pages/access-tokens/).

-  * Updating `Config.toml` file with above configurations.
+  * Updating the `Config.toml` file with the above configurations.

 ## Run the Example
-To start the service, move into the `facebook/posts ` folder and execute the below command.
+To start the service, move into the `facebook/posts` folder and execute the command below.
-It will build the posts Ballerina project and then run it.
+It will build the posts of the Ballerina project and then run it.

 ```
 $bal run